Top Cat: The Movie: Release

-This film was released theatrically in Mexico and parts of South America on September 16, 2011 in Digital 3D and regular 2D format.
-The film's teaser premiered on April 15, 2011 and was shown during the Mexican screenings of Hop.
+This film was released theatrically in Mexico and parts of South America on September 16, 2011, in Digital 3D and regular 2D format.
+The film's teaser premiered on April 15, 2011, and was shown during the Mexican screenings of Hop.
 On January 23, 2012, Vertigo Films announced that the film would be released in the United Kingdom on June 1, 2012 (formerly August 20, 2012) in 2D, Digital 3D, and RealD 3D theaters.
 A UK teaser trailer was released on April 5, 2012.
 The film was released in select theaters and VOD in the United States from Viva Pictures on August 2, 2013.
 The U.S. trailer was released on May 7, 2013.
 The MPAA gave this film a PG rating for "some mild rude content".

 Home media

-The original Latin American version was released on Blu-ray and DVD on December 2, 2011 from Warner Home Video International as well on Blu-ray 3D in Brazil, distributed by PlayArte Home Entertainment, while the UK version was released on Blu-ray and Blu-ray 3D on October 15, 2012, distributed by Entertainment One.
+The original Latin American version was released on Blu-ray and DVD on December 2, 2011, from Warner Home Video International as well on Blu-ray 3D in Brazil, distributed by PlayArte Home Entertainment, while the UK version was released on Blu-ray and Blu-ray 3D on October 15, 2012, distributed by Entertainment One.
 It was the first film from Ánima Estudios to be released on Blu-ray.
 The film was released in the United States on DVD on September 3, 2013.
-A Blu-ray and Blu-ray 3D release in the United States has not been announced yet.